 Sound the flute!
 Now it's mute!
+Bird's delight, Day and night, Nightingale, In the dale, Lark in sky,--Merrily, Merrily, to welcome in the year.

+Little boy,

-Birds delight, Day and night, Nightingale, In the dale, Lark in sky, -Merrily, Merrily, merrily to welcome in the year.
-Little boy, Full of joy; Little girl, Sweet and small; Cock does crow, So do you; Merry voice, Infant noise; Merrily, merrily to welcome in the year.
+Full of joy; Little girl, Sweet and small; Cock does crow, So do you; Merry voice, Infant noise; Merrily, merrily, to welcome in the year.

-Little lamb, Here I am; Come and lick My white neck; Let me pull Your soft wool; Let me kiss Your soft face; Merrily, merrily we welcome in the year.
+Little lamb, Here I am; Come and lick My white neck; Let me pull Your soft wool; Let me kiss Your soft face; Merrily, merrily, to welcome in the year.